The Clark Sisters: "The Clark Sound"

 Since early in the group's development, Twinkie has been the chief songwriter, vocal arranger, and producer for the group.
 The Clark Sisters as a whole are renowned for their group style, dubbed as "the Clark Sound".
 They incorporate high and fast melismas, acrobatic trills and riffs, and deep, soulful growls or "squalls".
 While they have been praised for their precise harmonies, The Clark Sisters are also known for their individual, distinctive vocal styles, and while there is no single lead vocalist in the group, each sister has led a handful of songs over the years.

+In his influential study The Gospel Sound (1971, updated 1997) author and Gospel producer Anthony Heilbut dismisses The Clark Sisters as representing an "overly busy, annoyingly mannered style".
+Heilbut states:

+"Gospel singers still exhibit awesome power and range but their common denominator is the overly busy, annoyingly mannered style I call the "gospel-gargle" or "Detroit disease" (most of its authors, like Rance Allen or the Clark Sisters call the Motor City home).
+The excessive virtuosity defeats its own purposes, whether of expressing spirit or asserting self.
+One Philadelphia old-timer observes "I've never seen a whole generation sound alike."